 Fried onion rings work well in so many situations.
 Are they a topping, appetizer, or side dish?
-They can work where ever you put them and be loved all the same!
+These Beer Battered Onion Rings can work where ever you put them and be loved all the same!

-Best Onion for Onion Rings
+Best Onions for Onion Rings

 The one rule that goes across the board is to slice them fairly thick and also uniformly.
-Evenly cut onions will cook at the same pace so you don’t end up playing whack-a-mole trying to rescue the burning ring while waiting for another to brown before you can move onto the next batch.
+Evenly cut onion slices will cook at the same pace so you don’t end up playing whack-a-mole trying to rescue the burning ring while waiting for another to brown before you can move onto the next batch.

 Ingredients